 - L-2S

-If you are an E Visa or L Visa spouse and under 21, or if you have not received your notice by April 30, 2022, you should contact USCIS for an updated notice by emailing them directly at: E-L-married-U21@uscis.dhs.gov.
+If you are an E Visa or L Visa spouse under the age of 21 and have not received the notice by April 30, 2022, it is advisable to contact USCIS directly.
+You can request an updated notice by emailing them at E-L-married-U21@uscis.dhs.gov.

 We Can Help!